-- 1 Do not open the electrical component box cover for 10 minutes after the power supply is turned off. - 2 Measure the voltage between terminals on the terminal block for power supply with a tester and confirm that the power supply is shut off.
-In addition, measure points as shown in the figure below, with a tester and confirm that the voltage of the capacitor in the main circuit is less than 50 V DC. - 3 To prevent damaging the PCB, touch a non-coated metal part to eliminate static electricity before pulling out or plugging in connectors.
+- 1 Do NOT open the electrical component box cover for 10 minutes after the power supply is turned off. - 2 Measure the voltage between terminals on the terminal block for power supply with a tester and confirm that the power supply is shut off.
+In addition, measure points as shown in the figure, with a tester and confirm that the voltage of the capacitor in the main circuit is less than 50 V DC.